BugBunny

 RESTful messaging over RabbitMQ for Ruby microservices.

 BugBunny maps AMQP messages to controllers, routes, and models using the same patterns as Rails.
-Services communicate through RabbitMQ without HTTP coupling, with full support for synchronous RPC and fire-and-forget publishing.
+Services communicate through RabbitMQ without HTTP coupling, with full support for synchronous RPC, fire-and-forget publishing, and sync publisher confirms for delivery-critical events.

 Installation